OpenAPI

 Enums in OpenAPI

 The OpenAPI Specification (OAS) version 3.x supports the enum (enumerated list) keyword for all schemaObject object properties, including parameters, request bodies, and responses.
 The OAS defines an enum according to the JSON Schema Specification.
 The enum keyword restricts the value of a JSON property to a fixed set of values.
-It must be an array with at least one element, and each element must be unique.
+The value must be an array with at least one element and each element must be unique.

-For example, the following code defines a property called status that must be one of the values pending, approved, or rejected:
+For example, the following code defines a property called status that must have a value of pending, approved, or rejected:

 {